38 Recent Trends in Mechanical Engineering in 2022 PDF

 - Binder Jetting

 Two of the popular additive manufacturing Technologies are presented below

-In this process, the raw material is a plastic component, which is also called as a filament in FDM technique is drawn by means of rollers and is to be passed into the heating chamber by means of Feed rollers.
+In this process, the raw material is a plastic component, which is also called a filament in the FDM technique is drawn by means of rollers and is to be passed into the heating chamber by means of Feed rollers.